Neural-Shadow Quantum State Tomography: Conclusions and Outlook

-Relative to classical shadow protocols, which only allow for efficient observable predictions, but no efficient state reconstruction, NSQST achieves the goal of reconstructing a physical state that approximates a target quantum state via a variational ansatz.
-The variational ansatz in NSQST comes with the convenience of a quantum state.
+Relative to classical shadow protocols, which only allow for efficient fidelity and local observable predictions, but no efficient state reconstruction, NSQST achieves the goal of reconstructing a physical state that approximates a target quantum state via a variational ansatz.
+The variational ansatz in NSQST comes with the convenience of a quantum state and can be used to predict many global observables of interest beyond the reach of direct shadow estimation \cite{hibat2023investigating}.
 Moreover, NSQST inherits the advantages of NNQST.
 For example, we can incorporate symmetry constraints of the target state, reducing the computational resources needed \cite{luo2021gauge,choo2018symmetries,morawetz2021u}.
 Once trained, relative to the large number of classical shadows that must be collected, the variational ansatz in NSQST may yield a more efficient classical representation of the state.
 Finally, as demonstrated in NSQST with pre-training, the trained variational ansatz approximating the target state can be fed into a second round of optimization, performed with respect to a new loss function.
 This possibility provides great flexibility in addressing a variety of tasks, including, for example, error mitigation in classical post-processing \cite{bennewitz2022neural}.

 NSQST is an efficient state reconstruction method.
 It will be useful as a benchmarking tool, an important element for testing the performance of near-term quantum devices as they scale up.
 In particular, NSQST can be used to construct a ``digital twin'' \cite{tao2018digital} of the prepared target state, where a neural network quantum state can be used for experimentally-relevant simulation \cite{gutierrez2022real, medvidovic2021classical}, cross-platform verification \cite{elben2020cross}, error mitigation \cite{bennewitz2022neural} and other uses.
 Having access to a digital twin of the target quantum state will become increasingly relevant for accelerating the development of quantum technologies.
 Further down the road, we also foresee great potential for NSQST as a stepping stone for interfacing classical probabilistic graphical models and quantum circuits, where data stored in quantum circuits can be transferred to classical memory and vice versa, leading to new hybrid computing approaches.